Nobles of the Robe: Origins

+Commoners mockingly referred to the Nobles of the Robe as "nobility of the pen and ink", and the old aristocracy regarded them as commoners.
+However, by the mid-17th century the two groups had blended and intermeshed sufficiently that it was common for a single family to have both kinds of nobles.

 In order to become a baron or viscount, a new untitled nobleman needed to acquire a fief (baronies, viscountcies, etc. were also sold as investment goods) and to add the name of the fief to his family name.
-For example, Antoine Crozat, having become extremely wealthy but a mere son of peasants, acquired the barony of Thiers in 1714 for the price of 200,000 livres.
+For example, Antoine Crozat, having come from a wealthy family of commoners, acquired the barony of Thiers in 1714 for the price of 200,000 livres.
 In some parts of France, the new baron or viscount needed to be registered by the Estates (who could refuse, as did the Estates of Béarn for Vincent Laborde de Montpezat in 1703).

 The Enlightenment and the French Revolution

 Nobles of the Robe played key roles in the French Enlightenment.
 The most famous, Montesquieu, was one of the earliest Enlightenment figures.

 During the French Revolution, the Nobles of the Robe lost their place when the parlements and lower courts were abolished in 1790.